 - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
-In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.00%. - School employee contributions were assumed to be made at the member contribution rates in effect for each year, including the scheduled increases in Senate Bill (SB) 18-200, required adjustments resulting from the 2018 AAP assessment, and the additional 0.50% resulting from the 2020 AAP assessment, statutorily recognized July 1, 2021, and effective July 1, 2022.
-Employee contributions for future plan participants were used to reduce the estimated amount of total service costs for future plan members. - School contributions were assumed to be made at rates equal to the fixed statutory rates • specified in law for each year, including the scheduled increase in SB 18-200, required adjustments resulting from the 2018 and 2020 AAP assessments.
+In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.00%. - School employee contributions were assumed to be made at the member contribution rates in effect for each year, including the scheduled increases in Senate Bill (SB) 18-200 and the required adjustments resulting from the 2018 and 2020 AAP assessments.
+Employee contributions for future plan participants were used to reduce the estimated amount of total service costs for future plan members. - School contributions were assumed to be made at rates equal to the fixed statutory rates specified in law for each year, including the scheduled increase in SB 18-200, required adjustments resulting from the 2018 and 2020 AAP assessments.
 School contributions also include current and estimated future AED and SAED, until the actuarial value funding ratio reaches 103%, at which point the AED and SAED will each drop 0.50% every year until they are zero.
 Additionally, estimated School contributions reflect reductions for the funding of the annual increase reserve and retiree health care benefits.
 For future plan members, School contributions were further reduced by the estimated amount of total service costs for future plan members not financed by their member contributions.